magomimmo/modern-cljs/doc/tutorial-14.md

 $ lein ring server-headless # in a new terminal from modern-cljs dir
 ```

-Now visit the [shopping page][3], and click the `Calculate` button.
+Now visit the [shopping URI][2], and click the `Calculate` button.
 The
 `Total` field is valued with the result of the calculation executed via
 Ajax on the server-side.

 Note that the `localhost:3000/shopping.html` URI showed in the address
-bar of the browser does not change.
-Only the value of the `Total` field
+bar of the browser does not change when you click the `Calculate`
-has been updated, even if the calculation has been executed by the
+button.
+Only the value of the `Total` field will be updated, even if
-server.
-That's the beauty of ajax.
+the calculation has been executed by the server.
+That's one of the

-As you already know from the [Tutorial 10 - Introducing Ajax - ][2] you
+beauty of Ajax.

-can open the `Developer Tools` panel of your browser (I'm using Google
+As you already know from the [Tutorial 10 - Introducing Ajax - ][1]
-Chrome) and take a look at the Network tab.
-After having reloaded the
+you can open the `Developer Tools` panel of your browser (I'm using
-[localhost:3000/shopping.html][3] URI, you should see the network
+Google Chrome) and take a look at the Network tab.
+After having
-activities.
+reloaded the [shopping URI][2], take a look at the Network panel.

 Any time you click the `Calculate` button a new `_shoreleave` POST
 method request is submitted to the server which responds with the
-HTTP/1.1 202 status code (i.e. Accepted, that means asynchronous).
+HTTP/1.1 202 status code (i.e. Accepted).

-![AjaxNetwork][5]
+![AjaxNetwork][3]

 But what happens if you disable JavaScript?
 Let's try.
-Disable the
+On Google
-JavaScript engine on Google Chrome by clicking on the Setting's icon
+Chrome you disable the JavaScript engine by clicking on the Setting's
-positioned in the very right bottom of the `Developer tool` window.
-It
+icon positioned in the very right bottom of the `Developer tool`
-opens a panel from where you can mark the `Disable JavaScript`
+window.
+It opens a panel from where you can mark the `Disable
-check-box.
+JavaScript` check-box.

-![DisableJavaScript][6]
+![DisableJavaScript][4]

-Now close the Setting's panel and reload the [shopping page][3].
+Now close the Setting's panel and reload the [shopping URI][2].
+If you
-If you move the mouse cursor over the `Calculate` button nothing happens
+move the mouse cursor over the `Calculate` button nothing happens and
-and nothing happens even if you click it.
+nothing happens even if you click it.

 Take a look at the `shopping.html` file which is under the
 `resources/public` directory of the `modern-cljs` main directory.